Overview of the Kameleoon APIs

 The Data API is a REST API that allows to retrieve or write data stored on remote servers, not locally on the visitor's browser.
 So contrary to the Activation API where data is available directly and instantly on the browser side, this API is intended for communication with external data sources / remote servers / DMPs.
 It is however scalable to millions of calls per minute (unlike the Automation API), so calling this API for every visitor is perfectly possible.

-For instance, this API is used for Cross-Device History Reconciliation, a powerful Kameleoon feature that allows the complete history of actions for a given Unique Visitor to be synchronized automatically accross all its devices.
-If one of your visitor goes twice to your website using his smartphone, then comes again later on his desktop computer, we'll correctly report this as his third visit in the Activation API data layer.
-Underneath, a call to our Data API was actually made to ensure the synchronization of data via our servers.
+For instance, this API is used for Cross-Device History Reconciliation, a powerful Kameleoon feature that allows the complete history of actions for a given Unique Visitor to be synchronized automatically accross all his devices.
+If one of your visitors browses your website twice using his smartphone, then comes again later on his desktop computer, we'll correctly report this as his third visit in the Activation API data layer.
+Underneath, a call to our Data API was made to ensure the synchronization of data via our servers.

 Another good example of usage would be to register "late transactions" which cannot be sent directly on the web-platform via the usual Activation API.
-If your business sells travel packages, and the final transaction / confirmation is not achieved on your website, but later in a physical place by a person, you can use this API to register those transactions, which would be impossible with a web / JS based API.
+If your business sells travel packages, and the final transaction / confirmation is not achieved on your website, but later in person, in a physical outlet for example, you can use this API to register those transactions, which would be impossible with a web / JS based API.

 The Data API is not yet documented.
 We expect the documentation to be ready for the end of 2019.